 Adjacent to Quebec’s only 18-hole championship golf course, the 102-room Four Points by Sheraton Quebec Resort is a short drive from the airport and close to a bevy of outdoor activities.

 Dogsledding at Pourvoirie du Lac Beauport.
 From December to March, attendees can experience the thrill of riding behind a team of dogs.
 They’ll learn how to handle a sled, visit the dogs’ kennel and discover why huskies are so well-suited to the task.

 Snowmobiling.
-Groups can head out onto nearby trails to view the frozen landscape from atop a suite.
+Groups can head out onto nearby trails to view the frozen landscape from atop a seat.
 Local guides share the ins-and-outs of the area during the ride.

 Tour the Ice Hotel.
-The only hotel in North America made entirely from ice sees a new design, complete with overnight rooms, a common area and a bar—where you can enjoy a cocktail served in a glass made of ice.
+The only hotel in North America made entirely from ice sees a new design ever year, complete with overnight rooms, a common area and a bar—where you can enjoy a cocktail served in a glass made of ice.
 Tours are available January through March.

 5 ways to eat, and drink, like a Quebecer